Lesser Spotted Animals 2 is Martin Brown’s second non-fiction text about rare animals, and it is packed full of facts, wit and humour.

 Another strength is that the explanations are not formulaic.
 Each one is different with its own syntactical features.
 Many could be used for a grammar focus on sentence structure.
 The Grey Slender Loris explanation is one of my favourites: ‘Slender lorises generally hunt alone, but, when the sun rises, they retreat to their favourite thicket of branches, high in a tree, to cuddle up with as many as seven others in a tangle of arms and legs called a “sleeping ball”.
 All safe and sound’.

-Throughout the book the reader is also reminded of the threats to these animals, such as the cultivation of palm oil and the effects of our use of single-use plastics.
+Throughout the book, the reader is reminded of the threats to these animals, such as the cultivation of palm oil and the effects of our use of single-use plastics.
 This is never heavy-handed or patronising.
-However, there is plenty of stimulus for rich classroom discussions.
+However, there is plenty of stimulus for fruitful classroom discussions.